Understanding The Difference Between Transfer And Transmission Of Shares

 Share transfer deed, payment of stamp duty | Death certificate, legal heirship certificate, etc. |

-Subject to company’s Articles of Association (for private companies) | No restrictions, as it is based on legal succession |
+Subject to the company’s Articles of Association (for private companies) | No restrictions, as it is based on legal succession |

 Provisions Under the Companies Act, 2013 and the Companies (Share Capital & Debenture) Rules, 2014